 Planetary Gear Sets

-In the manual transmission system, the clutch system is to connect and disconnects the engine to the transmission.
-For that, we have to shift gears in the gearbox by pushing the clutch pedal.
+In the manual transmission system, the clutch system connects and disconnects the engine to the transmission.
+We have to shift gears in the gearbox by pushing the clutch pedal.

 Ring gear connects with the engine shaft, and planetary gears connect with the transmission shaft, which carries power to drive the vehicle.
-Sun gear connects with the drum, which connects to half of the clutch pack, and planetary gears connect with the other half of the clutch pack.
+Sun gear connects with the drum, which connects to half of the clutch pack, and planetary gears connect with the other half.

-These transmission clutches plates are spline in shape, some are from the inside, and some are from the outside.
-This disc locks together while motion transmissions.
+These transmission clutch plates are spline in shape; some are from the inside, and some are from the outside.
+This disc locks together while motioning transmissions.

 Hydraulic System